Jean Olson Lanjouw: Biography

-Jean Olson Lanjouw was born on April 15, 1962 in Seattle, Washington, to Joann and Bruce Olson.
+Jean Olson Lanjouw was born on April 15, 1962, in Seattle, Washington, to Joann and Bruce Olson.
 She had one brother, Eric.
-The family moved to Oxford, Ohio when Lanjouw was a child.
+The family moved to Oxford, Ohio, when Lanjouw was a child.
 She graduated summa cum laude with Bachelor of Arts (BA) degrees in mathematics and economics from Miami University.
 Lanjouw garnered an interest in the economics of developing countries while she was attending a year-long master's program at Delhi School of Economics in the mid-1980s.
 She later earned a master's degree at the London School of Economics and Political Science in 1987, and went on to achieve a doctorate at the same institution five years later.

-In 1992, Lanjouw moved to Washington, D.C. and was a commuter to her position as economics professor at Yale University.
-She joined the faculty as associated professor at the University of California, Berkeley's Department of Agricultural and Resource Economics in July 2003.
+In 1992, Lanjouw moved to Washington, D.C., and was a commuter to her position as economics professor at Yale University, where she had her office in 37 Hillhouse Avenue, an important address since that is where Presidents Bush father and son lived while Bush father was a student at Yale.
+She joined the faculty as associate professor at the University of California, Berkeley's Department of Agricultural and Resource Economics in July 2003.
 Lanjouw was a non-resident senior fellow in economic and governance studies at the Brookings Institution, a non-resident senior fellow for the Center for Global Development, and a research fellow at the National Bureau of Economic Research.

 She focused her time on empirical work on poverty and economic development, on law and economics, and on the economics of changes in technology.
 Lanjouw studied the role of land titles in Guayaquil's urban squatter communities and emphasized their interaction to informal property rights.
 She developed statistical tools to combine census and detailed survey data to view poverty and inequality from either the village or neighborhood level.
 Lanjouw examined the effects of a requirement by the World Trade Organization to require many developing countries to introduce pharmaceutical patents, and developed a policy mechanism to create a patent system to adapt to the development of individual countries and the importance of their product markets.
 It would provide poor countries with access to drugs at a low cost without violating drug manufacturers' patents.

 Her work was published in several multiple journals, such as The Review of Economic Studies, Econometrica, Journal of Development Economics, Harvard Journal of Law & Technology, and The Journal of Industrial Economics.
 Lanjouw also organized conferences on patent reform and statistics, and she consulted for the World Bank, the United Nations Development Program, and statistical organisations in South Africa and Brazil.
 In August 2005, she was diagnosed with renal cell cancer, and died on November 1, 2005, at her home in Washington, D.C.
 Services to commemorate her life were held in Washington, D.C.